Painting and prints

-Incorporated in the exhibition of international sculpture is a select collection of German painting, ranging from the turn of the 20th century through to the 1960s.
-The works currently making up the collection represent all areas of importance, and were acquired between 1945 and 1970 by the director at the time, Gerhard Händler.
+Integrated into the presentation of international sculpture is the select collection of German painting ranging from the turn of the 20th century to the 1960s.
+The Duisburg museum also boasts an impressive collection of prints.

-The works that make up the next group, which initially derived its productive impetus from Cubism, were all linked by constructive trends.
-Schlemmer, Dexel, Feininger and Muche represent among other things “Bauhaus”; Max Beckmann’s “Rugby Players” and Max Ernsts’ “The Temptation of St. Anthony” are considered today to be outstanding individual examples of Expressionism, New Objectivity and Surrealism.
+The works that make up the next large group, which initially derived its productive thrust from Cubism, are linked by constructive trends.
+Among others Oskar Schlemmer, Walter Dexel, Lyonel Feininger and Georg Muche represent Bauhaus; Max Beckmann’s “Rugby Players” and Max Ernst’s “The Temptation of St. Anthony” are regarded as outstanding examples of Expressionism, New Objectivity, and Surrealism.

-Following the end of WW II the art of the “Informal” emerged as an international artistic phenomenon.
-Many German artists considered abstract painting to be a liberation from, and the only valid alternative to, realistic art, which had been used as an instrument and perverted by Fascist ideologies and had acquired a new dogma through Socialist Realism.
-Even today the powerful, often anarchic desire for expression and the feeling of liberation after dictatorship and war can be felt in the works of Baumeister, Nay, Schumacher, Götz, Hoehme and Schultze.
-The struggle for new forms and new functions for art reveals itself to be a process of creating pictures from gestures or material, which towards the end of the 1950s imbued art with a new objective character.
-The borderline between art and objects and sculpture began to become blurred.
+Following the end of the Second World War, Abstract Art emerged as an international artistic phenomenon.
+Many German artists saw abstract painting as a liberation from and the only valid alternative to realistic art, which had been used as an instrument and perverted by fascist ideologies and had acquired a new dogma through Socialist Realism.
+Even today the powerful, often archaic desire for expression and the sense of liberation after dictatorship and war can be felt in the works by Willi Baumeister, Ernst Wilhelm Nay, Emil Schumacher, Karl Otto Götz, Gerhard Hoehme and Bernhard Schultze.
+The struggle for new forms and new functions for art reveals itself to be a process of creating pictures from gestures or material, which towards the late 1950s imbued art with a new objective character.
+The borderline between painting and objects and sculpture began to become blurred.